wattsjmichael/worlds-documentation/docs/scripting-concepts-persistence-apis/custom-ui/cui-api-introduction.md

 ### Advanced
 Learn about animated bindings on the docs site and create a simple animation, ie. image swiping in and out of view. [https://developers.meta.com/horizon-worlds/learn/documentation/desktop-editor/custom-ui/animations-for-custom-ui](https://developers.meta.com/horizon-worlds/learn/documentation/desktop-editor/custom-ui/animations-for-custom-ui)

-### Further Assistance
-For any questions or further assistance, creators are encouraged to join the discussion on the Discord server or to schedule a mentor session for personalized guidance.